thomashoarau/Incipio/README.md

 Jeyser can be installed and secured with only 5 bash commands.
 Read the [install documentation](http://jeyser-crm.n7consulting.fr/docs/install) to get your own Jeyser and its free SSL certificate up and running.
 It is shipped with some demonstration doctypes to help you to write your own.

+Jeyser abides by european law [GDPR](https://www.eugdpr.org/) since the release of version 2.5.0 on the 18/02/2018.

 # RoadMap

-- Features :
+- Features:
-    * Add GDPR management before 18/02/2018
     * Data importer from Siaje
     * Invoices and contract amendment improvement
     * Add phase lock when an invoice has been issued
-- Translation : Move every hard coded text in views to translation files to enable i18n of Jeyser.
-- Code Quality : Keep Platinum medal on Sensiolabs Insights.
-- Code coverage : introduce behavioural tests with Behat.
+- Tests: increase behavioural tests coverage.

 # Licence